Sung-Huan/ANNOgesic/docs/source/test_case.rst

     GSM1649588_Hp26695_ML_B1_HS1_+TEX_forward.wig:tex:1:a:+,\
     GSM1649588_Hp26695_ML_B1_HS1_+TEX_reverse.wig:tex:1:a:-"

+Now, we can start to test other subcommands.
-Before running ``tsspredator``, if you want to use the optimized parameters, you need to run ``optimize_TSSpredator`` first.
-It needs to manual check some TSSs.
+Before running ``tsspredator``, if we want to use the optimized parameters, we need to run ``optimize_TSSpredator`` first.
+The optimization requires a gff file of the manual-detected TSSs.
-In our experience, we recommand you detect more than 50 TSSs and longer than 200kb of genome.
+In our experience, we recommand you to detect at least 50 TSSs and check more than 200kb of genome.

-For test case, we prepared the manual TSS file in our `Github <https://github.com/Sung-Huan/ANNOgesic/tree/master/tutorial_data>`_, you can download it.
+For the test case, we prepared the manual TSS file in our `Github <https://github.com/Sung-Huan/ANNOgesic/tree/master/tutorial_data>`_, you can download it.

 ::

     wget -cP ANNOgesic/input/manual_TSS/ https://raw.githubusercontent.com/Sung-Huan/ANNOgesic/master/tutorial_data/NC_000915_manual_TSS.gff

-Now, we have a manual TSS files which store in ``ANNOgesic/input/manual_TSS``. we can try optimization of TSSs right now (because the manual TSS file only provide the first 200kb, we set the ``--le`` as 200000).
+Now, we have a manual TSS gff file which is stored in ``ANNOgesic/input/manual_TSS``. we can try ``optimize_TSSpredator`` right now (since we only check first 200kb, we set ``--le`` as 200000).

 ::